 Launched in April 2021, the Origin OS-29 sliding door is an even slimmer model in the Origin range of sliding doors.
 This review gives more information about this modification to their existing OS-44 and OS-77 product.

-Information about the new Origin OS-29 sliding door
+What is the new Origin OS-29 sliding door

-OS-29 isn’t a brand new sliding door.
+The OS-29 isn’t a brand new sliding door.
 Instead, this slimmer mullion option provides a solution for those put off by the price and complexity of structurally bonded doors, typically with a 20-24mm mullion.

+Additionally you get highly insulated aluminium profiles, a standard double or triple track arrangement and the choice of double or triple glazing.
 Anyone familiar with the existing Origin sliding doors range is getting the same door.

 Is the Origin sliding door any good?